-- All the regional professors in the Pokemon franchise wear these coats.
+- All the regional professors in the Pokémon franchise wear these coats.

-- In GI Joe The Rise Of Cobra, where the scientists working on a particle accelerator all wear lab coats.
+- In G.I.
+Joe: The Rise of Cobra, where the scientists working on a particle accelerator all wear lab coats.
 In real life, particle accelerator operators dress less like movie scientists and more like this◊.

-- Back To The Future : Doctor Emmett "Doc" Brown wears this until he returns from the future.
+- Back to the Future : Doctor Emmett "Doc" Brown wears this until he returns from the future.